 Lower back pain is a common cause for visits to the doctor.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), low back pain is the second most common neurological problem in the U.S., and Americans spend an average of $50 billion per year treating low back pain.
-(NINDS, 2012)
+According to the National Institute of Neurological Disorders and Stroke (NINDS), low back pain is the most common cause of job-related disability.
+At least 80 percent of Americans will experience low back pain in their lifetimes.

 Most low back pain is the result of an injury, such as muscle sprains or strains due to sudden movements or poor body mechanics while lifting heavy objects.
-But low back pain can also be caused by certain diseases, such as cancer of the spinal cord, ruptured or herniated disc, sciatica, arthritis, kidney infections, or infections of the spine.
+Low back pain can also be the result of certain diseases, such as cancer of the spinal cord, a ruptured or herniated disc, sciatica, arthritis, kidney infections, or infections of the spine.
 Acute back pain can last anywhere from a few days to a few weeks, while chronic back pain is pain that lasts longer than three months.

-Lower back pain is more likely to occur in individuals between the ages of 30 and 50.
+Low back pain is more likely to occur in individuals between the ages of 30 and 50.
 This is partly due to the changes that occur in the body with aging.
-As you grow older, the fluid content between the vertebrae in the spine becomes reduced, which means discs in the spine are more easily irritated.
-Some muscle tone is also lost, which makes the back more prone to injury.
-This is why strengthening your back muscles and using good body mechanics are helpful in preventing lower back pain.
+As you grow older, the fluid content between the vertebrae in the spine reduces.
+This means discs in the spine experience irritation more easily.
+You also lose some muscle tone, which makes the back more prone to injury.
+This is why strengthening your back muscles and using good body mechanics are helpful in preventing low back pain.

 Eight out of ten people experience back pain at some point in their lives.
 Both the spine and muscles in the back may be the source of pain, and the lower back is commonly affected.
 Fortunately, most back pain responds to self-care, and research suggests that alternative therapies such as yoga may help treat and prevent injuries.

 The discs in the back are prone to injury, and this risk increases with age.
-The outside of the disc can be torn or may be herniated.
-A herniated disc (also called a slipped or ruptured disc) and occurs when the cartilage surrounding the disc pushes against the spinal cord or nerve roots.
-The cushion that sits between the spinal vertebrae is pushed outside its normal position.
+The outside of the disc can tear or herniate.
+A herniated disc (also known as a slipped or ruptured disc) occurs when the cartilage surrounding the disc pushes against the spinal cord or nerve roots.
+The cushion that sits between the spinal vertebrae extends outside its normal position.
 This can result in compression of the nerve root as it exits from the spinal cord and through the vertebral bones.
 Disc injury usually occurs suddenly after lifting something or twisting the back.
 Unlike a back strain, pain from a disc injury usually lasts for more than 72 hours.

 Sciatica can occur with a herniated disc if the disc presses on the sciatic nerve.
 The sciatic nerve connects the spine to the legs.
 As a result, sciatica can cause pain in the legs and feet.
-This pain is usually felt as a burning or pins-and-needles sensation.
+This pain usually feels like burning or pins and needles.

 Spinal stenosis is when the spinal column narrows, putting pressure on the spinal cord and spinal nerves.
-Spinal stenosis is most commonly caused by degeneration of the discs between the vertebrae.
+Spinal stenosis is most commonly due to degeneration of the discs between the vertebrae.
 The result is compression of the nerve roots or spinal cord by bony spurs or soft tissues, such as discs.
-Symptoms are usually caused by the pressure on the spinal nerves and may include numbness, cramping, and weakness.
-These symptoms may be felt anywhere in the body.
+Pressure on the spinal nerves causes symptoms such as numbness, cramping, and weakness.
+You might feel these symptoms anywhere in the body.
 Many people with spinal stenosis notice their symptoms worsen when standing or walking.